MuffinTrap/mtek-gdl/README.md

 8. Open the Dolphin emulator, Select File > Open... and select the file **example_project.dol**

-## Version numbers
-This is now version 0.100.2-muffintrap "nova"

 ## How to compile and install the library and run the example with Dolphin
 1. Install devkitpro following instructions here: [DevkitPro Getting Started](https://devkitpro.org/wiki/Getting_Started)